AdobeDocs/campaign-web.en/help/v8/email/accessible-content.md

 * Optimize your design for mobile and responsive layouts, ensuring buttons are large and properly spaced.
 * Regularly test across devices and screen sizes to maintain accessibility.

-In [!DNL Journey Optimizer], the size and spacing of the different elements in your content can be further refined using the styling parameters and attributes from the Email Designer **[!UICONTROL Styles]** pane.
+In [!DNL Adobe Campaign], the size and spacing of the different elements in your content can be further refined using the styling parameters and attributes from the Email Designer **[!UICONTROL Styles]** pane.
 [Learn more](get-started-email-style.md)

 For example, you can update the [background](backgrounds.md), or change the margins, padding and alignment to improve the visual accessibility of your content.
 [Learn more](alignment-and-padding.md)

 ![](assets/accessible-styles.png){width="80%"}

-Moreover, the [!DNL Journey Optimizer] Email Designer enables you to preview and optimize design for different devices and screen sizes.
+Moreover, the [!DNL Adobe Campaign] Email Designer enables you to preview and optimize design for different devices and screen sizes.
 At any time you can **[!UICONTROL Switch to live view]** in order to check how your content might render on various device sizes.

 ![](assets/accessible-live-view.png){width="80%"}